JTimW/Interactive-Solar-System-Explorer/README.md

    Open `index.html` in your web browser, or use a local server to start the project.
 2. **Explore**
    Click on the planets to view detailed information.
+3. **Toggle Music**
+   If the website is muted or you cannot hear the background music, press the **'M' key** to toggle the music on or off.

 ---